-- 7. Conduct short as well as more sustained research projects based on focused questions, demonstrating understanding of the subject under investigation. - 8.
+- 7. Conduct short research projects to answer a question (including a self-generated question), drawing on several sources and generating additional related, focused questions that allow for multiple avenues of exploration. - 8.
 Gather relevant information from multiple print and digital sources, using search terms effectively; assess the credibility and accuracy of each source; and quote or paraphrase the data and conclusions of others while avoiding plagiarism and following a standard format for citation. - 9.
 Draw evidence from literary or informational texts to support analysis, reflection, and research.